tapper7/Soundboards-in-JavaFX-/README.md

 im putting together several soundboards to use w/ podcasts. ill build them in JavaFX. think O &amp; A style: movie quotes and classic sound bytes.
 "Am Psycho"...."Full Metal Jacket," "Silence of the Lambs etc."

-**also a soundboard using the "David" and "British Chick" Windows voices to read all rules of the internet out loud.** all u need is **Audacity, win8 (7?
-Vista?) and notepad. you can read them yourself if you can make it funny/informative and/or entertaining.**
-*note: just the good ones/funny NOT the self-serving ones like "this_user is God," ----those suck.*

 pack your waves in short sound bytes, like Jodie Foster saying "He said ...
 I can smell your c---" etc. upload them here or save if poss.
 I'm going to include a code snip using the xylophone ex. found on Netbeans.

 here is an example of Greg Hughes using multiple button boards **masterfully** during a live interview about child-abuse w/ Bob Kelly: http://tapper7.com/best-improvised-radio-bit-ever/

-So this will start as say *3 button boards* for each of the above movies and *1 button board for "rules"*
+1 board for common categories, possibly a meta-category tab to make locating a byte *live* or *on-the-fly* easier
+Example: consider the Christian Bale's "timeless" query before he murders Paul Allen:
+"Do you like Huey Lewis and The News?"
+We might want to interject this byte under a variety of circumstances, so I've yet to design a UI that could access this byte several ways, from abstract to specific Movies
+--American Psycho
+----"Do you like Huey..."
+People
+--Christian Bale
+----"D...."
+Mood
+--Dark Humor
+----"D..."
+Era
+--80s
+----"D...."
+Crime
+--Murder
+----"D..."

+In the above example, ANYTIME the live or on-the-fly topic is Christian Bale, we're making dark jokes, discussing the 80s or referencing 1st degree murder, we'd want to have that quote locked and loaded...so if the moment to interject the byte comes up we can locate and play it quickly.
+A good set of boards for a podcast could be run by a capable operatpor but with some additonal logic to the way soundbytes are opranized and connected so they can be played seamlessly.
+If any time or dead air is used to locate a soundbyte-- that would indicate a new category, parent category, child category or related-category.
+Suppose Huey Lewis has an upcoming concert or becomes a news item?
+Then we'd add him to "people" and the ex. soundbyte would be a button to press under his name.
+^^^^NOTE: the above is a more complex design scheme, v0 will consist of a relatively-specific category and 10-20 buttons.
+Such as:
+CATEGORY
+--Bill O'Reilly
+----buttons of him saying different things
+^^^^NOTE: in this v0 ex, O'Reilly is considered a broad enopugh category that he has his own board, later on in dvevelopment, he would get linked/tagged/categorized by things like "Conservative Pundits" "People" "Famous People" "Broadcasters" "People losing their tempers," "People making on-air mistakes," "People getting pranked LIVE On-Air,"
+--All of which would link to the famous "Jack Mehoffer" soundbyte

-*Classic OnA bytes should be collected for posterity as the show is pretty much done for.* "I broke my knee dude," "8-track pr0n" and others...*u get the idea.* Someone built a decent one in Flash about 8 yrs ago.
-I'd build on top of it if I had a way to create executable .flv web pages, but I dont. u can find his sample board on www.wackbag.com.
+*Classic OnA bytes should be collected for posterity as the show is pretty much done for.* "I broke my knee dude," "RRrrrrrrrrramone........." and others...*u get the idea.* Someone built a decent board in Flash about 8 yrs ago.
+I'd rebuild it from scratch based on a similar design scheme if I had the tools to create .flv web pages, but I dont. u can find his sample board on www.wackbag.com.
+The sound quality is severely lacking and easy to improve upon.
+Building it in JavaFX seems the most scalable and portable language so others can use it, change it and customize it regardless of OS, browser, equipment, studio set-up etc....

 my executable boards will look somewhat like that but hopefully a bit higher quality in terms of sound and UI.
 *certainly higher quality in terms of volume of funny/memorable sound bytes*